Puppet Show FAQ

 Did I see you and your puppets on TV?

 You certainly did!
-We make many guest appearances on regional TV programs, and have been featured on PBS too!
+We make many guest appearances on regional TV programs, and have appeared on PBS too!